Regulatory6 min read

 What's Still Illegal

 Despite the regulatory progress, several categories of peptide access remain illegal.
 Purchasing peptides from research chemical websites without a prescription is still unlawful.
 These sites have not disappeared, and many still operate with the same "research use only" disclaimers.
-But the legal risk for both sellers and buyers has increased since 2023, and enforcement actions have become more common.
+But the legal risk for both sellers and buyers has increased, and enforcement actions have become more common.

 Importing peptides from overseas without a prescription is also illegal under most circumstances.
-The FDA has increased scrutiny of international shipments, particularly from manufacturers in China and India that have historically supplied the grey market.
+The FDA has increased scrutiny of international shipments, particularly from manufacturers that have historically supplied the grey market.
 Customs seizures of peptide shipments have risen substantially.

 Selling peptides for human use without proper pharmacy licensing remains a federal offense.
 This applies to supplement companies, wellness brands, and anyone else marketing injectable or prescription-grade peptides outside the pharmacy framework.
 The FDA has made clear that peptides intended for injection are drugs, not supplements, regardless of how they are labeled or marketed.